Sónia Tavares (singer): Career

 In 2009 she became part of the Hoje project, with fellow band members from The Gift, in which she gives voice to Amália Rodrigues' fado songs.

 In 2013, Tavares became a mentor on Factor X, mentoring the winning act, Berg.
 She returned for her second season in 2014.

 In 2020 and 2021, she was an "investigator" in the two seasons of the program A Máscara.

 Since 2023, Tavares has been featured as a coach on The Voice Portugal, for three of its seasons.
+At the conclusion of her third season, Tavares became the winning coach when her final artist, Rafael Alves, won the season.

 Personal life

-In 2011, Tavares married Fernando Ribeiro, lead vocalist of the band Moonspell.
-They have a son, Fausto, born on April 17, 2012, and live in Alcobaça.
+In 2017, Tavares married Fernando Ribeiro, lead vocalist of the band Moonspell, after eight years together.
+They have a son, born in 2012, and live in Alcobaça.